 For example, one man may order a drink of Jamaican rum and add cold milk to it.
 On the other hand, add a drink of wine to a drink of white rum, too.
 Why?
 Only he knows…this is a very common practice in local bars.

 Most local bars sell Jamaican Rum as a one-ounce serving in a small glass with water as a chaser.
-But sometimes one may choose to go bold and add soda to the drink of rum, preferably Coco Cola.
+But sometimes one may choose to go bold and add Coca-cola to the drink of rum.

 However, there are no rules for taking a drink of Jamaican Rum at all.
 You see, the high potency and quality with which this clear colorless spirit is made will cause you to make your own rules to keep your sobriety…really.

 Saying that to say this, there is a special group of rum drinkers in Jamaica who have few rules, if any, when it comes to drinking "whites" as we so call it…white rum that is.

 This group is not really a group as such but individuals who frequent the local bars in their quest to get complimentary rum drinks from the other bar patrons.
 We call them "water birds" or bar members.

 Now the idea of buying free drinks for the local water bird may seem a bit strange, but in my neighborhood it serves a good purpose.
 Whoever gets the water bird drunk first is in for a treat because the water bird will provide all the entertainment for the night.

 He, usually a he, will show you how much of an expert he is at everything as long as you keep the Jamaican Rum coming his way.